-Reconcile records to make sure that two sets of records (usually the balances of two accounts) match.
+Reconcile records to make sure that two sets of records (usually the balances of 2 accounts) match.
 Reconciling records and accounts can detect if something is different from what is standard, normal, or expected, which may indicate fraud.

 Why this countermeasure matters

 A lack of record and account reconciliation may lead to: